AnnieCannons/countries-app-instructions/version-3/README.md

 2. Store the data with a `POST` request: When the user submits the form, send the form data to the backend.
 3. Retrieve the data with a `GET` request: If the user has already submitted the form, display “Welcome, [name]!” instead.
 4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!
+6. Submit your Github repo link and Netlify link to the Canvas milestone.

 ### 🎯 Milestone: View Count data
 1. Pseudo-code your plan for tracking the View Count data.
 2. Store the data with a `POST` request: Each time the user views a country's CountryDetail page, update its view count by sending a POST request to the API.
 In the response, you will get back the new count within an object: display the new count on the country's CountryDetail page.
 3. Add comments explaining your logic so that Future You can understand it later.
 4. Push your code to Github!
+5. Submit your Github repo link and Netlify link to the Canvas milestone.

 ### 🎯 Milestone: Saved Countries data
 1. Pseudo-code your plan to store and retrieve Saved Countries data.